Multiobjective Test Problems with Degenerate Pareto Fronts: Discussion

-From the above observations, we can see that the proposed three characteristics have a significant impact on the performance of the existing algorithms.
+Based on the analysis of the experimental results, we can see that the proposed three characteristics have a significant impact on the performance of the existing algorithms.
 They bring different types of difficulties for objective reduction techniques.
-The implicit redundancy among objectives posts a big challenge to the objective reduction methods based on objective selection.
-The partial redundancy makes all the methods struggle to find/maintain well-distributed solutions on both degenerate and non-degenerate segments of the PF.
+Specifically, the explicit redundancy of objectives may make the algorithms hard to obtain diverse solution set; the implicit redundancy among objectives posts a big challenge to the objective reduction methods based on objective selection; the partial redundancy makes all the methods struggle to find/maintain well-distributed solutions on both degenerate and non-degenerate segments of the PF.
+Overall, none of the tested algorithms can obtain good performance on the high-dimensional degenerate instances, which has shown the difficulty of the proposed problem suite.

+We have the following observations regarding why certain algorithms would struggle in optimising these problems and provide some potentially useful suggestions to degenerate multiobjective optimisation problems.